-The behavioral condition where dogs eat their own poop is called Coprophagia, and it is actually a lot more common than one may think.
-There is not one specific reason why your dog eats poop, but most cases can be narrowed down to a few.
+The behavioral condition where dogs eat their own poop is called Coprophagia, and it’s actually a lot more common than you may think.
+There isn’t one specific reason why your dog eats poop, but most of the cases can be narrowed down to a few.

-In order to prevent this, make sure your dog is getting all the nutrients every day.
+In order to prevent this, make sure your dog is getting all the necessary nutrients daily.
 This means never missing any of their regular meals and giving them the recommended dog food portion.
 Not sure what the portion is?
 Consult with your vet.